nolauren/2025esu/README.md

-# 2025esu
+# 2025 ESU: AI and Images
 Materials for AI and Images course at ESU 2025 in Besancon, France.

 The course is guided by three questions:

 -  What is an image?
+What is AI?
--  How do we analyze images?
+-  How do we analyze images with AI?
 -  What can we learn from analyzing images?

 # Tentative Schedule